danbev/learning-ai/notes/transformers.md

 [1, 4096] x [4096, 11008] = [1, 11008], perform the non-linear operation and
 then reduce it back to [1, 4096].
 Recall that the feedforward layer operates on a row of the embeddings, which represents a token of the input sequence.
+After all the vectors have been processed they will then be concatenated into a matrix of the same size as the input matrix.

 #### CLS token